dustykat/ce-3354-webroot/ce-3354-webbook/docs/lesson1/lesson1.md

 # Lesson 1 Hydrologic Cycle

 1. Water Budget Example
 2. Hydrologic Cycle
 3. Watershed Delineation
    1. By-hand
    2. Automated
 4. Watershed Metrics
    1. Drainage Area
    2. Main Channel Length
    3. Slope(s)

-## Watershed Definition(s)

-Recall our definitions:

-- Topographic area that collects and discharges surface streamflow through one outlet or mouth (pour point)
-- The area on the surface of the Earth that drains to a specific location
-- In groundwater a similar concept is called a groundwater basin – only the boundaries can move depending on relative rates of recharge and discharge

-The topographic definition omits that there could be subsurface sewer systems that can cross topographic boundaries.
-It’s a big deal in urban areas.

-[insert some images]

 ## Water Budget Definition
 The water budget, or <strong>hydrologic balance</strong> is simply the expression of the conservation of mass in hydrologic terms for a hydrologic system.